Saturday, 11 July 2015

 Map 134 of the

 As usual I was flat on the ground when I woke up, but I had got used to the leaky mattress and could sleep quite well without its support.
+Our many puncture repairs had so far been in vain.

 Timing our departure to perfection, we crept away from our slumbering fellow campers and arrived at the boulangerie at 7 o’clock precisely.